Phone: (910) 643-6039

 An annual recital is conducted near the end of the academic school year for all participants in the piano instructional program.

-Please visit Recreation Division’s Aquatics webpage for more information.
+Please visit the Aquatics webpage for class descriptions/details.

 Certified teachers will conduct four (4) private 60-minute sessions per month.
 Students in 3rd-12th grades will receive help with study skills in subjects such as Science, Math and English.